Radiation - Quantities and Units of Ionizing Radiation

 What are the main ways to control radiation exposure?

-• Using a physical barrier that modifies the pathway between worker and source of radiation e.g., concrete or lead
+- Using a physical barrier that modifies the pathway between the worker and the source of radiation e.g., concrete or lead

 Approximately forty-four (44) percent of monitored workers worldwide are exposed to artificial sources of radiation.
 Of those workers exposed to artificial sources, seventy-five percent work in the medical sector.
 Table 5 shows trends in global radiological exposure of workers since the 1970s.